email.mime: Creating email and MIME objects from scratch¶Source code: Lib/email/mime/

 image. _imagedata is a string containing the raw image data.
 If

-this data can be decoded by the standard Python module imghdr
+this data can be decoded by the standard Python module imghdr, then the

 subtype will be automatically included in the Content-Type header.